 Legal and ethical risks of using AI in law—and how to mitigate them

-Here are some key legal risks attorneys face when incorporating AI into their practice, along with strategies on how to mitigate them:
+While international bodies focus on shaping high-level AI policies and regulations, attorneys must grapple with the immediate legal and ethical challenges of integrating AI into their practice.
+The following are some of the key legal and ethical risks attorneys may face when incorporating AI into their practice, along with strategies on how to mitigate them:

 1. Data privacy and confidentiality

-AI tools may require inputting personally identifiable information (PII), which creates risks of exposing client information.
+AI tools may require inputting personally identifiable information (PII), creating risks of exposing client information.
 If client data is processed through external AI systems, there is a potential for breaches or misuse.
 Attorneys using AI must ensure compliance with data protection laws and implement safeguards to protect sensitive information.

 Mitigation strategies: